Zorlin/raptorswithhats.com-hugo/content/posts/2014-12-23-hacking-my-life-day-zero.md

 I am a systems administrator and I have never really had excellent organizational skills.
 Over the next month I intend to change that.

 A number of things in my life need to change, for various reasons.
-I need to get better and more regular sleep, sort out my work schedule, look after my life better in general and most importanly - be productive.
+I need to get better and more regular sleep, sort out my work schedule, look after my life better in general and most importantly - be productive.
 This month I am issuing myself a challenge: *do more in one month than you have done in the last year*.
 This applies to both work and my own personal projects.

 <!-- more -->